-I learnt about anatomy with a scalpel, in which each organ, muscle and bone is carefully separated and segmented – far from reality where the body is an entwined mass of a collection of organs and tissues, all interlinked, much like one building with lots of connected compartments.
+I learned about anatomy with a scalpel, in which each organ, muscle, and bone is carefully separated and segmented – far from reality where the body is an entwined mass of a collection of organs and tissues, all interlinked, much like one building with lots of connected compartments.

-Being able to gain other perspectives, bounce ideas off a group and catch up and confer when consolidating learning was invaluable for me.
-I only wish that a course had been available where I could learn in a group environment from someone working in high performance sport, where the end goal went further that getting someone on their feet again!
+Being able to gain other perspectives, bounce ideas off a group, and catch up and confer when consolidating learning was invaluable for me.
+I only wish that a course had been available where I could learn in a group environment from someone working in high-performance sport, where the end goal went further than getting someone on their feet again!